Thomas Manning v. Kevin Kish

 Nonprofit radio station owner fights FCC’s public shaming rule

-Perry is fighting back with a federal lawsuit challenging the FCC’s race-and-sex-reporting rule to help restore the separation of powers in government and protect the Constitution’s guarantee of equal protection of the laws.
+Perry filed a federal lawsuit challenging the FCC’s race-and-sex-reporting rule to help restore the separation of powers in government and protect the Constitution’s guarantee of equal protection of the laws.

 BB Drawing